88-1982/BeautySalon_Solution/README.md

   { "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=[database_name];uid=root;pwd=[password];" } }

   If you are using a server other than the default server, you will need to change the Port number.
 Otherwise, we will update the code to put in our database information and password.
-Replace "[database_name]" with the "hair_salon" and "[password]" with your password.
+Replace "[database_name]" with the "DeAunte_Hall" and "[password]" with your password.
 Again this is private and should be included in a .gitignore.
 The final result should look like the following:

-  { "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=hair_salon;uid=root;pwd=mydbpassword;" } }
+  { "ConnectionStrings": { "DefaultConnection": "Server=localhost;Port=3306;database=DeAunte_Hall;uid=root;pwd=mydbpassword;" } }

   5.Run Application
   From the top level directory enter 'cd HairSalon' in the command line.
     Run the command 'dotnet restore' to download dependencies required to run the project.
   Next, enter 'dotnet run' the in command line.
 You should a message similar to the following populate in your terminal:
-  Hosting environment: Production Content root path: C:\Users\vampi\OneDrive\Desktop\epicodus\HairSalon.Solution\HairSalon Now listening on: http://localhost:5000 Now listening on: https://localhost:5001 Application started.
+  Hosting environment: Production Content root path:  http://localhost:5000 Now listening on: https://localhost:5001 Application started.
 Press Ctrl+C to shut down.

   Lastly, follow the link "http://localhost:5000" either via holding the 'ctrl' and clicking the link (PC), or by holding 'cmd' and clicking the link (Mac).